csulbying/2018Spring/02-web-introduction/css-introduction.md

 </style>
 ```

 Then you might be wondering what are the style properties and what are thier values.
 Again, MDN documents have the answers.
 The [CSS reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) has a list of properties.
 There are several CSS tutorials in the middle of [MDN Tutorials page](https://developer.mozilla.org/en-US/docs/Web/Tutorials).
+However, the MDN documents are not easy to digest.
+The [CSS Tricks Almanac](https://css-tricks.com/almanac/) has much better explanation and good demos.
+[Its guides](https://css-tricks.com/guides/) are more readable and easier to follow.

 ## 2 More Styles